iamseeley/tseeley.com/content/posts/simpl-site.md

 #### **deploying your simpl-site**

-once you've built your site, you'll want to deploy it. there are several options for deploying your simpl-site project to production:
+once you've created your site, you might want to deploy it. there are several options for deploying your simpl-site project to production:

 1. **deno deploy**